 Team GO Rocket uses normal Pokéstops but changes them to be easily identifiable.
 They have a unique blue cube floating above it, and as you get nearer the Pokéstop, it turns in to a dark gray version with a red R hovering above it.
 One of the members of Team Rocket will appear, and tapping on them will initiate the battle!

-I was having trouble identifying them at first, but the Pokéstop disc isn't just discolored.
+The Pokéstop disc isn't just discolored either.
 It also behaves erratically — spinning quickly and changing direction often — which gives you additional clues.

 How does an invasion work?

-When you tap on the member of Team GO Rocket, you enter a trainer battle like the ones you are used to seeing against friends and Team Leaders.
+When you spin the PokéStop, you be challenged to a battle like the ones you are used to seeing against friends and Team Leaders.
 These battles normally have three different Pokémon of the same type, so make sure you have a selection of battle parties with different types to counteract this.

 What Shadow Pokémon will I be fighting?